 The Environment Agency holds no records of flooding for the site.
-The applicant has lived and worked on the nursery all his life and has never witnessed flooding in this area.
-Local residents have not witnessed flooding.
+The nursery owner has lived and worked on the nursery all his life and has never witnessed flooding in this area.
+Local residents have not witnessed flooding of the site.